Agoric/documentation/main/getting-started/deploying.md

 in the default shared registry so that it is broadly accessible on the chain.
 Its registry key is written to a config file in the `ui` directory.

-See the [dapp-encouragement repository](https://github.com/Agoric/dapp-encouragement/blob/master/contract/deploy.js) for an example of a typical contract deploy script.
+See the [`dapp-encouragement` repository](https://github.com/Agoric/dapp-encouragement/blob/master/contract/deploy.js) for an example of a typical contract deploy script.

-Deploying the dapp-encouragement contract (e.g., with `agoric deploy contract/deploy.js`) installs `dapp-encouragement` contract on chain, and generates the file `./ui/public/conf/installationConstants.js` with contents like:
+Deploying the `dapp-encouragement` contract (e.g., with `agoric deploy contract/deploy.js`) installs it on chain, and generates the file `./ui/public/conf/installationConstants.js` with contents like:
 ```js